rafael-pinho/jubarte-oracledb/examples/3-execute-many-procedures/README.md

     }
 ```

+To do this we need to call all the statement with the same object created by jubart.
 First create the two functions to call the procedures: "addCountry" and "addCity".
-The two need the name of country or city and the "statement", an object created with jubarte.
+The two need the name of country or city and a "statement" object.
+The last one will be created with jubarte.

 ``` javascript
 function addCountry(countryName, statement){